ArmanSingh1994/Fall2019/Final Exam Information.md

 3. Review topical outline: either [Image of topical outline padlet](http://bajcar.dev.fast.sheridanc.on.ca/project_assets/generic/class_plan_fall2019.png) or [Padlet](https://padlet.com/ellen_bajcar/a8idysdwjlim)

-4. Review and dig deeper on material in Unit 6, 7, 8,  and 9.
+4. Review and dig deeper on material in Unit 6, 7, 8,  and 9; and  attribute selectors from Unit 10.
 Summarize and improve your notes.
 Relate to Learning outcomes:

 	>(2) Represent the Document Object Model (DOM) in a hierarchical diagram. ✔